rust-lang/book/src/appendix-03-derivable-traits.md

 Clone”][ways-variables-and-data-interact-clone]<!-- ignore --> section in
 Chapter 4 for more information on `Clone`.

-Deriving `Clone` implements the `clone` method, which, when implemented for the whole type, calls `clone` on each of the parts of the type.
+Deriving `Clone` implements the `clone` method, which when implemented for the whole type, calls `clone` on each of the parts of the type.
 This means all the fields or values in the type must also implement `Clone` to derive `Clone`.